Observations at the hive entrance

 |

-Photo 19: Wax moth larvae readily feed on wax and pollen debris found on the hive floor. |
+Photo 19: The wax moth feeds readily on the wax and pollen debris found on the hive floor. |

 ||